denialromeo/borders-quiz/README.md

     * C. Germany
     * D. Iraq

-For variety, there'll also be "Which of these countries borders" questions and some questions with multiple correct answers.
-Optionally, the player can try their luck with U.S. states.

 Personally, I always get flustered when I think about the world's countries (Eastern Europe and Central Africa especially) and what's where in the U.S. east of Arizona, so this will be a great tool to help me practice.

 This will first take shape as a simple command-line interface, but will hopefully end up a web application (maybe using Google Maps in some fun way).